Moving to Australia from UK.

 This FAQ answers the most common questions British nationals ask about visas, residency, cost of living, healthcare, property and taxation in Australia.
 Find clear, reliable guidance to plan your move and settle confidently in Australia.

-People Also Ask (PAA): About Moving to Australia from UK
+People Also Ask: Moving to Australia from UK

 These are the key questions British nationals often ask when researching a move to Australia.
 Explore concise, trustworthy answers to help you understand visas, taxes, lifestyle and financial planning before relocating to Australia.